marrodri/marrodri/README.md

  - 📖 I like to read non-fiction books
  - 🍜 I love Ramen, Korean BBQs and Texas BBQs.
  - 🎮 ask me anything about videogames.
- - 💬 I studied japanese in Mexico, currently learning mandarin in the US.
+ - 💬 I studied japanese in Mexico, currently learning mandarin in the US (on a break).

  - 🤖 Personal Favorite Quote: **"Glory to Mankind"** (Yoko Taro)